Treading Water (2013 film): Release

 The film premiered at the Miami International Film Festival in March 2013.

 Reception

-The film has a 40 percent rating on Rotten Tomatoes based on 10 reviews.
+The film has a rating of 40% on Rotten Tomatoes based on 10 reviews.

 Nick Schager of Variety gave the film a negative review and wrote, "Emitting the unpleasant stench of over-affectation, Treading Water slaps together its particular peculiarities with such randomness, it’s as if the film were conceived from blindly throwing disparate elements at the wall."

 Sheila O'Malley of RogerEbert.com awarded the film two and a half stars.

 Mark Adams of Screen Daily gave the film a positive review, calling it "a gentle charmer punctuated with a series of nicely judged performance and an increasing sense of magical realism."